miroslavs032/sample-project/terraform/README.md

 # Sample Project

-This project objective is to provide teraform scripts to create IAM resources (users and groups) on the AWS cloud
+This project objective is to provide teraform scripts to create IAM resources (users and groups) on the AWS cloud.

+Groups and Users:
+ - Ops
+   - Santiago
+   - Felix
+   - Morgan
+ - Developers
+   -  Eugene
+   - Milo
+   - Abigail
+   - Aidan

+Roles:
+ - ops_role
+ - developers_role

 Before running terraform, you must install the binary.